lglizaran/disaster_response/README.md

 # disaster_response

+### Summary:
+This project is a ML Classifier that creates labels for messages of natural disasters in order to make easier and more effective the response.

+It includes the pre-trained model and the output is shown in a web app in which the user can input a message and see the response.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.